St Ives clubs & societies

 The first record of a club for working men is the St Ives Unicorn Cricket Club and their match at St Ives against Hemingford in 1851.
 Bad weather stopped play.
 The umpire awarded Hemingford the match.
 Players enjoyed an excellent dinner provided by Thomas Earl, owner of the Unicorn and several other pubs and shops in the town, the evening spent in 'friendship and conviviality'.

 The Unicorn was one of the two most important hotels in St Ives (the other being the Golden Lion).
-It occupied the building in the Broadway currently Wadsworth's wine merchants and the current site of the Constitutional Hall.
+It occupied the building in the Broadway, formerly Wadsworth's wine merchants and the current site of the Constitutional Hall.

 St Ives clubs and societies